SchumacherFM/Magento-FastIndexer/README.md

 FastIndexer
 ===========

+Integrates seamlessly into the existing indexer process and even into your custom indexer process (theoretically).

 Makes indexing of your Magento store around x% faster!

-Install (via modman)

 Go to backend -> System -> Configuration -> Advanced -> @SchumacherFM -> FastIndexer and enable there the FastIndexer